ernestojimenezruiz/logmap-matcher/README.md

 LogMap can also be easily integrated in other Java applications.
 See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.

 **OAEI:**
-For the OAEI campaign LogMap implements an interface to communicate with the [MELT platform](https://github.com/dwslab/melt).
+For the OAEI campaign, since 2021, LogMap implements an interface to communicate with the [MELT platform](https://github.com/dwslab/melt).
 See wrapping [here](https://github.com/ernestojimenezruiz/logmap-melt).

-**HOBBIT:**
+**LogMap-ML:**
-It has recently been implemented support to be run in the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).
-See details [here](https://gitlab.com/ernesto.jimenez.ruiz/logmap-hobbit).
+Recent research to augment LogMap with semantic embeddings and distant supervision.
+See details [here](https://github.com/KRR-Oxford/OntoAlign) (under development).

 ### As a Mapping Debugging System